 You could potentially file a care claim for your broken tooth, and this would handle any care needs which arise due to your mouth injury.
 They could include:

 - Additional support from any relatives and friends

 - General services such as cleaning or gardening

-However, you can’t claim for care that you may have been previously receiving for your mouth.
+However, you cannot do this for care that you may have been previously receiving for your mouth.
 For any post-accident care, though, you could include anything of significance.
 Want to learn more?
 Use our Live Chat to speak to our advisers.

 To receive an accurate compensation calculation estimate, you would need to undergo an independent medical evaluation.
 A full medical check provides a complete diagnosis of your injury to the nth degree.

-It could note your projected recovery time and that, but for the accident, you wouldn’t have been injured.
+It could include your projected recovery time and that, if it hadn’t been for the accident, you wouldn’t have been injured.
 From there, your compensation calculation would be formed via general damages and special damages.

 General damages specifically handle the pain, suffering and impact on your enjoyment of life caused by your broken tooth.
 The level of general damages awarded will reflect the severity of the injury.

 Special damages, meanwhile, cover the financial consequences of your tooth break.
 They would include any lost earnings, medical expenses, travel expenditure and professional rehabilitation.
 You could factor in nursing costs here too.

 Find out everything about general damages and special damages by telephoning us on the number above.